Poldigoldi/alexa-food/README.md

 This project involves a web server running locally hosting an alexa skill as a web service.
 The skill enables logging food data using an Alexa supported device.

+The server is a Tomcat Server using Servlets for Alexa support.